kalustian/SMON/README.md

 you can just download the [smon.bin](https://github.com/dhansel/smon6502/raw/main/smon.bin) file from this repository and burn it to the EEROM.

-Connect your terminal or USB-to-serial converter to the 65C51N ACIA as described by Ben in his videos.
+Connect your terminal to the 6850 ACIA.

-Configure your terminal (program) for 9600 baud, 8 data bits, 1 stop bit and no parity.
+Configure your terminal (program) for 115200 baud, 8 data bits, 1 stop bit and no parity.
 After turning on the 6502 you should see SMON showing the 6502 register contents and command prompt.

 If you are using a non-standard setup, SMON can easily be adapted by changing the settings